chalatz/tours/pages/info/reviews-comments.md

     Jim and Jan Savage<br>
     JanSavage@aol.com

     Dear Nicholas, We talk about you and your beautiful home everyday.
 Jeff has started his sophomore year of school and likes it.
 I hope your children enjoyed their summer.
 It goes by so quickly.
 Enjoy the attached picture.
-Keep up to date with Jeff's charitable giving and painting on his web site. http://www.artistjeffhanson.blogspot.com/<br>
+Keep up to date with Jeff's charitable giving and painting on his web site. <span class="break">http://www.artistjeffhanson.blogspot.com/</span><br>
     Keep in touch.<br>
     Love from Kansas, USA,<br>
     Julie, Hal and Jeff Hanson<br>